zamfi/cca-programming-electronics-fall-2015/hw/week6.md

 #### Arduino Lab

-- **Assignment:** Complete the [Exploring Signals lab](http://workshopweekend.net/arduino/labs/exploring-signals) on half of your breadboard.
+- **Assignment:** Complete the [Exploring Signals lab](http://workshopweekend.net/arduino/labs/exploring-signals).
+There are two parts; complete each part on "half" of your breadboard.
+The images all show a half size breadboard -- your breadboard is full size: two half size breadboards stuck together!
+No need to do the challenges, but you are free to if you like.

-  You'll need extra parts for this lab: LEDs, wires, a light-dependent resistor (LDR), and a 10K resistor, all of which you can get from the Hybrid Lab.
+  You'll need extra parts for this lab: LEDs, wires, two light-dependent resistors (LDR), and two 10K resistors, all of which you can get from the Hybrid Lab.
 (If you can, do this assignment at the Hybrid Lab!)

   **Upload your final code to GitHub and email a link to [jzamfirescupereira@cca.edu](mailto:jzamfirescupereira@cca.edu).
 Bring your breadboard with your completed project to Wednesday's class.**